Darlington: Media

 In August 2022, Darlington Borough Council confirmed that it would be placing a bid for Darlington to host the 2023 Eurovision Song Contest.
 However, the town was not part of the shortlist of potential host cities released on 12 August.

+Several sketches from the BBC comedy programme The Fast Show were filmed in the town centre.

 Sport

-Football codes
+Football

 The town is home to Darlington Football Club which play at Blackwell Meadows and play in National League North.
 Darlington Railway Athletic F.C., plays in the Wearside League Division One and play at Brinkburn Road.

 Darlington FC is known as The Quakers because of the contributions made to the town by men such as Edward and Joseph Pease, members of the Religious Society of Friends.
 Before the 2012 administration, played at the 25,000 capacity Darlington Arena (after 120 years at the Feethams ground) when it opened on Neasham Road in 2003.
 In the 2010–11 season Darlington won the FA Trophy however they were relegated from the Football League, into the then Football Conference.
 Administration caused Darlington to play home games at Heritage Park in Bishop Auckland and relegation by four divisions to Division One of the Northern Football League, of which the club was one of the founders of in 1889, for the 2012–13 season.

 It moved back to Darlington from the 2016/17 season with a long term groundshare arrangement with Darlington RFC at Blackwell Meadows.
 Darlington's first home game at Blackwell Meadows (a 3–2 home win against Halifax Town) took place on 26 December 2016.
 In the subsequent season, the club was allowed to change back to its current name.

+Rugby Union

 Darlington has two Rugby Union clubs Darlington Mowden RFC and Darlington RFC.
 Darlington Mowden Park play in National League 1, the third tier of English rugby union.
 The club own and play at the Darlington Arena, which played a role in the 2015 Rugby World Cup as hosts to the New Zealand national team.
 Darlington RFC play at Blackwell Meadows in Durham/Northumberland 2.

-Other

-Cricket clubs are Darlington Cricket Club and Darlington Railway Athletic Cricket Club.
-Both play in the North Yorkshire and South Durham Cricket League, Darlington CC won the league twenty times during the 20th century.

-Darlington's leading athletics club, the Darlington Harriers, was formed in 1891 and has had a number of successful athletes wearing the club colours as well as GB vests.
-The club celebrated its 125th year in 2016, with anniversary games held at Eastbourne Sports Complex.
-The Darlington 10K road run is held every August, and attracts several thousand competitors.